fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 #### C) Contact Student Services

-If you have trouble finding your student number through the means listed above, you can send an email to University of Helsinki Student Services. <i>**Make sure you have enrolled in the course through the Open University before sending the email!**</i>
+If you have trouble finding your student number through the means listed above, you can send an email to University of Helsinki Student Services. ***Make sure you have enrolled in the course through the Open University before sending the email!***

 In your email, include the following information

 - name of the course you have enrolled in,
-- your name, and
+- your name
 - your date of birth.

 Student Services email address: avoin-student@helsinki.fi

- **One more reminder:** <i>make sure you have enrolled in the course through the Open University before sending the email</i>
+ **One more reminder:** *make sure you have enrolled in the course through the Open University before sending the email*

 ### Course certificate